Everest by the Numbers: 2025 Edition

 12%

 The last team to complete a new route was a Korean team on the Southwest Face in 2009.
 In 2019, Cory Richards and Esteban “Topo” Mena made a valiant attempt to send a 6,551-foot direct line in a couloir, a narrow rock gully, on the Northeast face of Everest.
-The gully joins a high ridge and continues to a steep face and onto the summit.
+The gully joins a high ridge, continues to a steep face, and on to the summit.
 The route began just above Advanced Base Camp at 21,325 feet on the Tibet side of Everest.
 Eventually, they turned back at around 7,600 meters due to “conditions we encountered coupled with our chosen tactics compounded by exertion.” after spending 40 hours on the wall with one open bivvy.

 Oxygen and Summits and Deaths

-It is rare to summit Everest without using supplemental oxygen; only 221 people have ever done so.
-Digging deep into the data reveals that of the 327 deaths, 178 were not using O’s when they perished, but this is a bit misleading because, for many of the deaths, 105 were doing route preparation, primarily by Sherpas.
+It is rare to summit Everest without supplemental oxygen; only 230 people have ever done so, a scant 1.8% of the total summit since 1953.
+Digging deep into the data reveals that of the 335 deaths, 178 were not using O’s when they perished, but this is a bit misleading because, for many of the deaths, 104 were doing route preparation, primarily by Sherpas.
 Most would not have used Os because they were low on the mountain.
 A case in point was the 2014 ice serac release and the 2015 earthquake that killed 31 people, and they were below Camp 1 and not using oxygen.

 Sherpa Support and Summits

-Over the last 15 years, Everest has seen explosive growth in the number of Sherpas summiting.
-Commercial operators used to have a ratio of 1 Sherpa to 5 members, but today, 2 Sherpas for each member is common.
-This extra support need is driven by more inexperienced members, offloading more gear to Sherpas, higher oxygen flow rate, thus more bottles required, and high-end guides who market that there will always be a Sherpa climbing by your side.
+Over the last 15 years, Everest has seen explosive growth in Sherpa summiting.
+In the early days of Everest’s exploration, having one Sherpa supporting three or four professional climbers was typical, or 1:4, 25%.
+Then, in the 1990s and early 2000s, commercial operators increased support, often having a ratio of two or three Sherpas supporting five clients (members) 3:5, 60%.
+Today, two Sherpas for each member are common: 2:1, or 200%.
+More inexperienced members drive this extra support need, offloading more gear to Sherpas and a higher oxygen flow rate, thus requiring more bottles and Sherpas to carry them and high-end guides who market that there will always be a Sherpa climbing by your side.

-In 2023, on the Nepal side, it was a whopping 1.36.
-In other words, for every member who summited, 1.36 Sherpas did as well.
-In 2022, it was a staggering 1:1.62, with 415 Sherpas summiting with 256 clients on the Nepal side.
-Today, more Sherpas and Tibetans have summited Everest than paying clients, 5,721 vs. 5,620.
-As this chart shows, the support ratio trend is increasing on the Nepal side.
+In 2024, on the Nepal side, it was a whopping 1.5.
+In other words, 1.5 Sherpas reached the summit for every member.
+In 2022, it was a staggering 1:1.62, with 415 Sherpas summiting alongside 256 clients on the Nepal side.
+Today, more Sherpas and Tibetans have summited Everest than paying clients, 6,590 vs. 6,283.
+As this chart shows, the support ratio trend is increasing faster on the Nepal side.

 The 2008 dip in the chart for Tibet was when China closed the mountain for the Olympics, and there were no foreign climbs from 2019 – 2023.